Billy-Spearman-WCCI/RaceCarExtension/README.md

     * `public` -- Visible everywhere.
 (Unrestricted)
     * Rule: use `private` when you can, otherwise `protected`, otherwise `public`
 * `package` -- The directory where the class is defined.
 Code in `src/main/java/org/wcci/marshall/project1` and `src/test/java/org/wcci/marshall/project1/` lie in package `org.wcci.marshall.project1`.
   Many core classes lie in subpackages of `java`, e.g. `java.util`.
+  The first letter of each component should be lowercase.
+  The first part of the package should be designed to not overlap with projects created in other organizations, hence the `org.wecancodeit.` prefix.
     * `import` -- Having `import java.util.ArrayList` or `import java.util.*` at the top of a source file allows one to type `new ArrayList()` rather than `new java.util.ArrayList()`.
 If no import applies and the full path of the class isn't specified, then Java defaults to only seeing classes in the current package.